The Ultimates (comic book): Plot synopsis

 General Nick Fury of the international peacekeeping agency S.H.I.E.L.D. establishes a strike force of government-sponsored superheroes when the President of the United States approves a new defense budget to combat the growing risk of the U.S. being attacked by supervillains.
 The team, dubbed the Ultimates, includes Tony Stark (aka Iron Man) and scientist couple Hank and Janet Pym (Giant-Man and the Wasp respectively) and take up residence in the Triskelion, an island laboratory run by S.H.I.E.L.D.
 Thor is offered a position in the Ultimates, but he declines unless the President agrees to triple the funds allocated to environmental issues in the budget.
 Bruce Banner is made the new science director, attempting to duplicate the super soldier serum.
-Betty Ross, Bruce's ex-girlfriend, is appointed as the team's Director of Communications.
-Bruce attempts to rekindle their relationship but is constantly spurned and belittled.
+Bruce's ex-girlfriend Betty Ross is appointed as the team's Director of Communications.
+Bruce attempts to rekindle their relationship, but is constantly spurned and belittled.
 A S.H.I.E.L.D. research team discovers Captain America frozen in the Arctic and attempts to gain a sample of the serum from his body.
 Instead, Captain America is revived and offered a place in the Ultimates.

-The Ultimates fail to gain major publicity, and the government considers withdrawing the defense budget.
-However, Bruce, in an attempt to create the team's first major fight, combines Captain America's super-soldier serum with the formula that turns him into the Hulk and injects it into his blood stream, transforming him into a larger, more powerful Hulk.
-The Hulk goes on a murderous rampage through Manhattan searching for Betty, who is on a date with Freddie Prinze, Jr. The Ultimates intercept him and a battle ensues, and Giant-Man is incapacitated early in the fight.
-The President doubles the international aid budget at the last second, and Thor arrives to help the Ultimates.
+The Ultimates fail to gain major publicity and the government considers withdrawing the defense budget.
+In an attempt to create the team's first major fight, Bruce combines Captain America's super-soldier serum with the formula that turns him into the Hulk and injects it into his blood stream, transforming him into a larger, more powerful Hulk with gray skin.
+The Hulk goes on a murderous rampage through Manhattan searching for Betty, who is on a date with Freddie Prinze, Jr. The Ultimates intercept him and a battle ensues and Giant-Man is incapacitated early in the fight.
+The President doubles the international aid budget at the last second and Thor arrives to help the Ultimates.
 The Hulk is eventually subdued when the Wasp navigates her way into his brain and electrocutes his brain stem, reverting him back to his original self.